moodysanalytics/MoodysAnalytics-PassFort-CustomCheckFramework/README.md

 PassFort expects a specific format for any check response, which is defined in [the documentation](https://passfort.github.io/integration-docs/?javascript#demo-checks).
 We've included a function createResponseObject in the api/src/utils/pf-integration.helpers.ts file which builds this formatted response.
 This response includes a 'result' property which let's PassFort know to display Pass/Fail/Partial, and an 'external_resources' property where you can pass on a link to your applications frontend which can then be embedded within PassFort.

-PassFort digests your API's response, displays the check results to the user, and calls your provided embed link to display your UI as an iFrame within PassFort.
+PassFort digests your API's response, displays the check results to the user, and displays a link you provide to your UI (or, with PassFort permission, calls your provided embed link to display your UI as an iFrame within PassFort).
 For security, we use a two step process here involving an HTML intermediary and the tokenization of your encoded endpoint/auth information.
-This lilypad gives us a safe way to finally display your UI within our PassFort environment.
+This lilypad gives us a safe way to finally link out to (or display) your UI within our PassFort environment.
 It's common to include an identifier of some kind in your embed url as a query parameter- this index allows your API to access any data that was captured for that given entity or check.

 ## Getting Started

-[EMBED]/[LINK]: this denotes steps which apply only to their respective check type, EMBED or LINK.
-Unless explicitly approved by PassFort, use the LINK check type (provides a link to your UI alongside the check result within PassFort).

 LOCALLY - verify that this check is working on your local machine